 Jessica Schmidt, MD, MPH

-Dr. Jessica Schmidt serves as the director of global health at the University of Wisconsin Department of Emergency Medicine, as well as the assistant director for clinical ultrasound at The American Center and assistant director of ultrasound for medical student education.
-She is a graduate of the Johns Hopkins School of Medicine.
-While in Baltimore, she completed a Masters in Public Health at Johns Hopkins Bloomberg School of Public Health, where she focused on epidemiology and biostatistics.
+She is a graduate of the Johns Hopkins School of Medicine; while in Baltimore, she completed a Masters in Public Health at Johns Hopkins Bloomberg School of Public Health, where she focused on epidemiology and biostatistics.
 Dr. Schmidt completed her emergency medicine residency training at Yale New Haven Hospital in Connecticut.
 She then chose to focus on ultrasound and global health by completing an ultrasound fellowship at Denver Health Medical Center.

 Dr. Schmidt is currently partnering with physicians at Mbale Regional Referral Hospital and the Mbale Clinical Research Institute, along with Atlas International, an NGO dedicated to improving health for children in Eastern Africa.
-The project is focused on creating a training and research program in point-of-care ultrasound (POCUS) in Mbale.
-In 2021, Dr. Schmidt helped to develop and implement a web-based toolkit to provide education and resources for point-of-care ultrasound in low-resource settings (Global Point of Care Ultrasound: A Technical Guide).
+The project is focused on creating a training and research program in point-of-care ultrasound in Mbale.
+Most recently, Dr. Schmidt helped to develop and implement a web-based toolkit to provide education and resources to learners utilizing point-of-care ultrasound in low-resource settings (Global Point of Care Ultrasound: A Technical Guide).
+She also currently serves as C0-chair for Section of Emergency Ultrasound Global Subcommittee with the American College of Emergency Physicians (ACEP) and Membership Chair for Global Community of Practice at the American Institute of Ultrasound in Medicine (AIUM).

-Dr. Schmidt's academic interests include emergency ultrasound, international medicine and resident education.
-She has studied, taught or worked in Nepal, Rwanda, Uganda, Ethiopia, Guatemala, Peru, Thailand, Mali, Senegal, Belgium, and France.
+Dr. Schmidt’s academic interests include emergency ultrasound, international medicine and resident education.
+She has studied, taught or worked in Belgium, Ethiopia, France, Guatemala, Mali, Nepal, Peru, Rwanda, Senegal, Thailand, and Uganda.